sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 git vibe finish --sync 42
 ```

-That is the whole rhythm: open a lane, do the work, ship the PR, clean the lane.
+That is the full cycle: open a vibe, do the work, submit the PR, and clean up.